itu-tid/lecture-notes/Lectures/Backends-and-the-Parse-Platform.md

 - [Basic Data types](https://www.back4app.com/docs/react/data-objects/react-data-types) (read the examples; approx. 15min)
 - [Relationships](https://www.back4app.com/docs/react/data-objects/relationships) (study this; approx. 30min)

-From the Relationships tutorial observe the way they designed their ER diagram.
-They don't show the various columns of the DB tables.
-In reality you would show them.
-But how you do that, it's up to you.
+From the Relationships tutorial observe the way they designed their ER diagram is by only showing the main entities and relationships.
+This is good, but normally you would also show the attributes of the various entities.
+There are many ways in which they can be shown, below you have two:
+1. on the left hand side is the most popular way of showing attributes
+2. on the right hand side is a compressed approach proposed by Søren Lauesen, ex-professor at ITU

 ![](images/alterantive-er-diagrams.png)

-No matter which notation you use, the most important aspect is
+No matter which notation you use, the most important aspect is being able to communicate the way all the relevant data for your application domain is saved in the database.
-- showing the main entities in your design
-- showing the main relationships between them
-	- one-to-one
-	- one-to-many
-	- many-to-many